Kixiron/ddshow/README.md

 This will create the `dataflow-graph/` directory which contains everything that ddshow's UI needs to operate offline.
 Opening `dataflow-graph/graph.html` in a browser will allow viewing the graphed dataflow

-The full list of options ddshow supports and their options can be retrieved by running
+The full list of arguments ddshow supports and their options can be retrieved by running

 ```sh
 ddshow --help